le-goff-benoit/myBucketList/README.md

 - [X] Within the index action of the IdeasController, retrieve all of the Ideas and assign them to an instance variable @ideas.
 - [X] Within the ideas/index.html.erb view, replace the static Idea titles with the @ideas collection.
 Iterate over this collection using using .each in order to render the _idea_card.html.erb partial once for each Idea instance.
 - [X] Pass the Idea#title attribute for each Idea into the _idea_card.html.erb partial as the title partial parameter.

+### Tasks 2
+- [X] Modify the form inputs in the app/views/ideas/new.html.erb view to make use of the text_field_tag and button_tag helpers.
+Make sure that the name of the input is 'title', otherwise it will be more difficult to hook the form up in the next steps!
+If you need to refresh how to use these helpers, documentation for each can be found on the form tag helper documentation.
+- [X] Within the create action of the IdeasController, create a new instance of the Idea model.
+Use the :title parameter from the params hash to set the Idea#title attribute for this instance and then save it to the database.
+- [X] Create three new Ideas using the new form, which will be accessible from http://localhost:3000/ideas/new, and check that they are displayed correctly on the search results page, http://localhost:3000/ideas/index.